-Before comparing extended warranties, you should first get to know the warranties that come with new and CPO Fords.
-Like all new car warranties, Ford’s 2020 warranty is actually a package that includes several forms of coverage, each differing in its terms.
+Before you purchase a Ford extended warranty, you probably want to know about the Ford factory warranties that come with new and CPO Fords.
+Like all new car warranties, Ford’s 2020 warranty is actually a package that includes several forms of coverage, each differing in its terms:

 |New Vehicle Limited Warranty||3 years/36,000 miles|

 |Safety restraint system||5 years/60,000 miles|